WasiqB/coteafs-selenium/README.md

 ## :question: What is this Framework about?

-This is a Selenium WebDriver wrapper Framework which enables robust, maintainable and easy to write test scripts. _**It supports latest stable Selenium WebDriver 3.141.59**_.
+This is a Selenium WebDriver wrapper Framework which enables robust, maintainable and easy to write test scripts. _**It supports the latest stable Selenium WebDriver 3.141.59**_.

-## :bulb: What features does this framework offer?
+## :bulb: What features do this framework offer?

-Some of the key features which this framework offers are as follows:
+Some key features which this framework offers are as follows:

 :point_right: Latest stable Selenium WebDriver 3.141.59.